vtexdocs/help-center-content/docs/announcements/en/vtex-expands-its-partnership-with-mercado-libre-in-latin-america.md

 author: 46G4yHIZerH7B9Jo0Iw5KI
 slug: vtex-expands-its-partnership-with-mercado-libre-in-latin-america
 legacySlug: vtex-expands-its-partnership-with-mercado-libre-in-latin-america
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: The certification ensures that VTEX offers features for your store to succeed in sales on Mercado Libre
+announcementSynopsisEN: 'The certification ensures that VTEX offers features for your store to succeed in sales on Mercado Libre'
 ---

 Mercado Libre is one of the leaders in ecommerce in Latin America.
 It offers ecommerce solutions for buying, selling, paying for, advertising, and shipping products online for end-users and businesses.